isomerpages/moe-dunmansec/_our-programmes/Character And Citizenship/Sexuality Education Overview.md

 in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
 <p>5.&nbsp;&nbsp;&nbsp;The subjects that incorporate topics on sexuality
 include:</p>
 <p>a.&nbsp;&nbsp;&nbsp; Science</p>